 Kim Newall is a creative technologist, performance artist and educator working within multimedia, mobile, interactive and immersive art forms.
 He has a Master of Creative Technology and has taught on the Bachelor of Creative Technologies programme at AUT and currently teaches part-time at NorthTec.

-For more info on Kim see his personal site: wiredvisual.com
+For more info on Kim see: wiredvisual.com